The Equivalence and/or the Effacing principle in $ f\left(R\right) $ theories of gravity: Acknowledgement

 \section{Acknowledgement}

 The author would like to thank Bruce Allen and Badri Krishnan for a significant number of ideas and clarifications throughout the project.
 The author thanks Pierre Mourier for important comments on earlier drafts.
 The author would like to thank Yousuke Itoh, and the CBC group of MPI for Gravitational Physics, especially Andrey Shoom, for important comments and questions.
-The author would like to thank Chowhan Tanmay Tushar and Amanda Fajardo Garcia for some key inputs to the calculations of the Landau-Lifshitz formalism of GR.
-Finally, the author would also like to thank the anonymous reviewer for suggesting important changes to the manuscript throughout the review process.\\
+The author would like to thank Chowhan Tanmay Tushar and Amanda Fajardo Garcia for some key inputs to the calculations of the Landau-Lifshitz formalism of GR.\\

 The technical computing system Mathematica, and some of the symbolic tensor manipulation packages supported by it, namely $ xAct $ \cite{Mart_n_Garc_a_2008} was used for most of the calculations in the study.